As a beneficiary of H2020 funding, you must keep supporting documents that may be required for:

 - for beneficiaries declaring direct personnel costs as unit costs

-The CoMUC is a factual report produced by an independent auditor.
-Its purpose is to enable the European Commission or grant awarding agency to:
+The CFS is a factual report produced by an independent auditor or Public Officer.
+Its purpose is to enable the European Commission or grant awarding agency to check whether costs declared in the financial statements are eligible.

 Content and format

-The CoMUC methodology certificate must be drafted in accordance with Annex 6 to the Grant Agreement and consist of:
+The CFS should be based on the model in Annex 5 to the Grant Agreement and consist of:

 - the terms of reference, signed by the beneficiary/linked third party and the auditor/Public Officer.